jyn514/jyn514.github.io/content/things-are-getting-scary.md

 We are living in interesting times.
 We can't hide our heads in the sand.
 We should act now, while there's still time.

+<small>Thank you to Manish Goregaokar and several others for their feedback on this post.
+Thank you to everyone who is working tirelessly to make Glasswing and Daybreak a reality.
+And a big fuck you to DeAlignAI, Z.ai, and everyone else who's been participating in this race to the bottom.</small>

 [^1]: depending who you ask, Z.ai and OpenAI disagree on exact numbers.